CLEMENTS STATE TREE NURSERY ACCEPTING ORDERS

-All trees are bare-root seedlings and are one to two years old.
+All trees are bare-root seedlings and are 1, 2 or 3 years old.
 Seedlings are sold in bundles of 25.
 Prices depend on the number of seedlings ordered, and there is a 30 percent discount offered on orders of 5,000 or more.
-Seedlings are grown from seed sources within West Virginia and surrounding states, and are suitable for reforestation, coal mine reclamation, wildlife cover and Christmas tree production.
+Seedlings are grown from seed sources within West Virginia and surrounding states.
+These seedlings include both native trees and others genetically suitable for planting in West Virginia and neighboring states.

 History is Alive and Growing

 By Leslie Fitzwater

 History is often relegated to books, movies or museums, but at Clements State Tree Nursery in West Columbia, W.Va., America’s history is represented through living, growing trees.